Practical Hacks For Planning Your Blogging Calendar

 Examples at Writers Write:

-1. Monday: We have a Social Media Monday at Writers Write.
-We post about blogging and social media on Mondays.
+1. Monday: We had a Social Media Monday at Writers Write.
+We posted about blogging and social media on Mondays.

-2. Tuesday: We post about business writing or grammar on Tuesdays at Writers Write.
+2. Tuesday: We posted about business writing or grammar on Tuesdays at Writers Write.

-3. Wednesday: Mia Botha chose to post about short stories on Wednesdays in 2017 under the Short Story Challenge tag.
+3. Wednesday: Mia Botha chose to post about short stories under the Short Story Challenge tag.

-4. Thursday: In 2016, Anthony Ehlers posted a series on Write Your Novel In A Year every Thursday.
+4. Thursday: Anthony Ehlers posted a series on Write Your Novel In A Year every Thursday.
 In 2017, he posted a series of inspirational posts for writers.

 5. Friday: We try to feature guest posts on Fridays.